roymicha3/experiment_manager/docs/design/visualizer_design.md

 ## Overview

 The Experiment Manager Visualizer is a **modular, extensible** plotting and visualization system designed around a plugin architecture.
-It provides rich, interactive visualizations for experimental data, training metrics, and analytics results while allowing easy extension through plugins, custom renderers, and configurable data pipelines.
+It provides rich, interactive visualizations for experimental data and training metrics while allowing easy extension through plugins, custom renderers, and configurable data pipelines.

 ## Modular Architecture